-410. Integrated Marketing Communications (3 sem. hrs.).
-Examines key principles, strategies and tactics of Integrated Marketing Communications (IMC).
-IMC manages a brand's promotional communications holistically.
 IMC is used by managers for planning, execution and evaluation.
 Multiple promotional methods and media are conceptualized and developed (advertising, sales promotion, direct marketing, public relations, social media) in a coordinated manner as part of a brand's overall promotion.
 IMC recognizes the synergies across the different promotional approaches and considers the perspective of all relevant stakeholders in such a way that brand value is maximized.
-Prerequisites: Declaration of any business concentration.
-Completion of MKT 302 and either MKT 325 or 345 with a C- or better.
-(Fall)
+Prerequisites: Declaration of any business concentration; and, C- or better in MKT 302 and either MKT 325 or 345.
+(Spring)

 435. Current Issues and Practices in Marketing (3 sem. hrs.).
 This course provides in-depth study of specific topics within the marketing discipline.
 Topics may include but are not limited to: Marketing Ethics, Pricing, Social Influence Strategies, and Service Marketing.
-Prerequisites: Declaration of any business concentration or the no concentration option, Completion of MKT 302, 325, and 345 with a C- or better.
+Prerequisites: Declaration of any business concentration; and, C- or better in MKT 302, 325, and 345.
 (Spring)